DataReconciliation/MIEM-CA/README.md

 ## Overview

-This dataset is the enhanced version of the standard ER_Magellan benchmarks used in the DeepMatcher paper ([original datasets](https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md)).
+This dataset is the enhanced version of the standard ER_Magellan benchmarks ([original datasets](https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md)) used in the DeepMatcher paper.
 The enhanced version is performed using our multi-agent information enhancement module with three different large language models: [DeepSeek](https://github.com/deepseek-ai/DeepSeek-V2), [Llama3](https://github.com/meta-llama/llama3), and [Mistral](https://github.com/mistralai/mistral-inference).

 ## Dataset Structure
 ```bash